-With the launch of Labo VR Kit, Nintendo will compete directly with Google Cardboard but will take advantage of its unlimited creativity to melt fans.
+With Labo VR Kit’s launch, Nintendo will compete directly with Google Cardboard and use its unlimited creativity to melt fans.

 In April 2018, Nintendo drove the world crazy with the official release of Nintendo Labo, a Switch-enabled gaming device made from cardboard.
-Labo is a demonstration of creativity at a completely different level from Nintendo, which can take gamers’ experience in a more unique and strange direction.
+Labo demonstrates creativity at an entirely different level from Nintendo, taking gamers’ experience in a more unique and strange direction.

-A year later, in April 2019, Nintendo will continue to release the Nintendo Labo VR Kit, Labo’s upgraded product suite with virtual reality technology and 6 mini devices to play VR games from the cover. carton.
+In April 2019, Nintendo will continue to release the Nintendo Labo VR Kit, Labo’s upgraded product suite with virtual reality technology and six mini devices to play VR games from the cover carton.

-With VR technology, Nintendo will compete with Google Cardboard, which is a very cheap VR glasses device made from cardboard from big Google.
+With VR technology, Nintendo will compete with Google Cardboard, a very cheap VR glasses device made from cardboard from big Google.

 Nintendo Labo VR will compete with Google Cardboard

-Google Cardboard is a technology developed by Google to advance the potential of virtual reality (VR), but at a very low cost.
+Google Cardboard is a technology developed by Google to advance the potential of virtual reality (VR) but at a meager cost.
 True to its name, Cardboard, users will experience VR technology with just a cardboard box folded into a virtual reality glass.

 The difference between Labo VR and Google Cardboard lies in the price and creativity.
 Cardboard aims to spread VR technology to more customers, so its price is extremely comfortable.
-Users only need to spend about 5 USD to 20 USD only.
-And Nintendo will certainly release Labo VR at a much higher price, ranging from $ 40 to $ 80, not to mention the user must have a Nintendo Switch.
+Users only need to spend about 5 USD to 20 USD.
+And Nintendo will undoubtedly release Labo VR at a much higher price, ranging from $ 40 to $ 80, not to mention the user must have a Nintendo Switch.

-However, the higher price means that Nintendo must make its users feel that it is worth the money.
-The unlimited creativity of Nintendo has previously been confirmed with the Nintendo Labo product line released in April 2018.
+However, the higher price means that Nintendo must make its users feel worth the money.
+Nintendo’s unlimited creativity has previously been confirmed with the Nintendo Labo product line released in April 2018.
 And with Nintendo Labo VR, the company can allow itself to break the limits of creativity. , taking users to things even more than imagined.

 The potential of Labo VR lies in the games